7 Best Cameras for Capturing 360 Content in 2020

 360 Cameras

-In short, 360 cameras capture an unbroken 360 degree view of a space.
-The end result is a “spherical” perspective of the entire surrounding area.
+In short, 360 cameras capture an unbroken 360-degree view of a space.
+The result is a “spherical” perspective of the surrounding area.

-This content be used for many different purposes, perhaps to capture a neighborhood street or a virtual tour of a business.
+This content can capture a neighborhood street or a virtual business tour.

-Whether it be virtual tours, virtual reality, stills, or any other type of mixed reality, 360 cameras have the ability to create advanced immersive content.
+Whether virtual tours, virtual reality, stills, or any other type of mixed reality, 360 cameras can create advanced immersive content.

 Below is a list of the best cameras for capturing 360 content in 2020.